 - You must take the role of leader of the Pomeranian pack.
 Kindly but firmly let Pom puppy know his place in the pack.

-- Bad puppy behavior must under no circumstances be addressed by shouting or becoming angry.
+- Bad puppy behavior must never be addressed by shouting or becoming angry.
 Ignoring a puppy or pup having quiet alone time is the best way to handle a naughty Pomeranian puppy.
-Chewing, nipping, or barking behaviors can be dealt with by simply shifting the pup’s attention elsewhere.
+Chewing, nipping, or barking behaviors can be handled by simply shifting the pup’s attention elsewhere.

-- A dog is a puppy until he turns 1 year.
+- A dog is a puppy until he turns one year old.
 The first year of a pup’s life passes quickly.
 The critical puppy learning period is the first months of a dog’s life.
 Very young Puppies can learn effortlessly.
 Don’t miss out on this opportunity to quickly educate your Pom puppy.

 Communicate with your Pomeranian puppy.
 Playing games and learning commands and cues is great fun for owner and dog alike.
-Devote a good deal of your time, during this first year to being with the puppy.
+Devote much time during this first year to being with the puppy.

 - Teaching independence and self-reliance is a very important element of Pom puppy care.
 Pomeranian pups can suffer from separation anxiety.
 Learn how to recognize the signs and deal with any separation anxiety issues.
 However, do not let negative thoughts spoil your day whenever you cannot be with a puppy.